wildfly-extras/wildfly-camel-examples/camel-cdi/README.md

 ------------------------------------

-When logged into the OpenShift console, browse to the 'Add to Project' screen, from the Browse Catalog tab, click Java to open the list of Java templates and then choose the Red Hat JBoss Fuse category.
+When logged into the OpenShift console, browse to the 'Add to Project' screen, from the Browse Catalog tab, click Java to open the list of Java templates and then choose the Red Hat Red Hat Fuse category.

 Find the s2i-fuse70-eap-camel-cdi template and click the Select button.
 You can accept the default values and click 'Create'.
 The Application created screen now opens.
 Click Continue to overview to go to the Overview tab of the OpenShift console.
 In the 'Builds' section you can monitor progress of the s2i-fuse70-eap-camel-cdi S2I build.